 Being a popular vacation destination, Cancun has all kinds of accommodation to suit different budgets and needs.
 You can live it up at a five-star resort on the beach or stay somewhere less extravagant but more affordable.

 Your dental clinic may provide accommodation as part of your package.
-Alternatively, they may offer their patients exclusive discounts on certain accommodation in Cancun.
-It’s worth asking before you book anything yourself.
+You might even be able to find a Mexican dental vacation that's all-inclusive.
+Alternatively, they may offer their patients exclusive discounts on certain accommodations in Cancun.
+It's worth asking before you book anything yourself.

 You'll need to plan your vacation around the type of dental work you need.
 Some people choose to have a few days to rest before their first dental visit; others prefer to get it out of the way on the first day.
 You might need to make several visits, and if you are having any lab work for bridges, crowns, veneers, etc. you will have to wait several days while your new teeth are prepared.